p4lang/p4app-switchML/dev_root/client_lib/README.md

 **Notes:**
  - There are more compilation flags available that you can read about in the Makefile header.
- - A dummy backend is always compiled so even if you pass RDMA or DPDK, you can still use the dummy backend for testing and debugging.
+ - A dummy backend is compiled by default so even if you pass RDMA or DPDK, you can still use the dummy backend for testing and debugging.

 ## 3. Using the library

-***Important !***
+***Important***
-*Before trying to use the library's API directly in your project, take a look at our [Framework Integration](/dev_root/frameworks_integration) directory to see if you can simply use one of the provided methods to integrate SwitchML into your DNN software stack.*
+*Before trying to use the library's API directly in your project, take a look at our [Frameworks Integration](/dev_root/frameworks_integration) directory to see if you can simply use one of the provided methods to integrate SwitchML into your DNN software stack.*

 *What follows is intended to give you a high level overview of what needs to be done.
 For a more detailed step by step guide look at the [examples](/dev_root/examples)*